BuzzCopper

 If you wish to help with field testing, are reasonably competent with WiFi and live within a few miles of a prior Asian Hornet sighting please get in touch.

-If you are proficient at soldering and/or willing to 3D-print parts please also get in touch.
+If you are also in a high-risk area and are proficient at soldering and/or willing to 3D-print parts please also get in touch.

 All IP will be open-sourced so you could build your own if you have the necessary expertise.
 Otherwise, they will be available from here and other outlets (tba) at an attractive price.